bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Rene Pickhardt: 00:06:38

-I don't know the exact number right now, but I think we have something like 70,000 channels that we see on Gossip.
+I don't know the exact number right now, but I think we have something like 70,000 channels that we see on `Gossip`.
 Those are the announced channels.
-There are quite some services that don't announce the channels to the Gossip Network because they are represented by nodes that do not really want to engage into routing.
+There are quite some services that don't announce the channels to the `Gossip Network` because they are represented by nodes that do not really want to engage into routing.
 So yeah, that's currently the number, I guess.

 Jeremy Rubin: 00:06:59

-Okay, And could we do like 140,000 announced channels?
+Okay, and could we do like 140,000 announced channels?

 Rene Pickhardt: 00:07:05